-2. Hungarian or Finish have 15 or more cases!
+2. Hungarian and Finnish have 15 or more cases!

-And if it is any consolation be glad you are not learning Hungarian or Finish because they have 15 or more cases and Ukrainian has seven.
+And if it is any consolation, be glad you are not learning Hungarian or Finnish, because they have 15 or more cases, while Ukrainian has seven.
 Look on the bright side!

 7 Ukrainian Cases in short

 Here is a brief rundown of the seven cases in Ukrainian and some of the ways in which they are used.